gutiago/TRMosaicLayout/README.md

 * Make sure you set the delegate of `TRMosaicLayout` to your `collectionViewController`
 * `mosaicLayout.delegate = self`

-**Something else isn't working properly**
-* Use github's issue reporter on the right, this will you be your best bet as I'm on Github fairly regularly
-* Send me an email vinnyoodles@gmail.com

-## Release History
-  * 1.0.0 Update to Swift 3
-  * 0.1.0 First release on CocoaPods

-## Contributions

-  I am happy to accept any open contributions.
-Just fork this project, make the changes and submit a pull request.

-## Author

-  Vincent Le, vinnyoodles@gmail.com

 ## License

   TRMosaicLayout is available under the ```MIT``` license.
 See the ```LICENSE``` file for more info.